Hybrid work models - What forms do they take?

 How to find the right model for your company

-Such a process may look like the following:
+Such a process can look like this:

 Step 1: